 A favorite classroom prep tool of successful students that is often recommended by professors, the Examples & Explanations (E&E) series provides an alternative perspective to help you understand your casebook and in-class lectures.
 Each E&E offers hypothetical questions complemented by detailed explanations that allow you to test your knowledge of the topics in your courses and compare your own analysis.

 This Nutshell is intended for use by law students of constitutional criminal procedure.
 It is a succinct analysis of the constitutional standards of major current significance.
 This is not a text on criminal procedure, but rather about constitutional criminal procedure.
 It avoids describing the non-constitutional standards applied in each state and federally.
 The text provides the scope and highlights you need to excel in understanding this field.
 This will enable you to answer exam questions more quickly and accurately, and enhance your skills as an attorney.
+Criminal Procedure: Constitutional Limitations in a Nutshell is also available online via West Academic Study Aids.

 This comprehensive and clearly written Understanding treatise is frequently cited by scholars and courts in their analysis of substantive criminal law, and has been a popular source of assistance to criminal law students for the past quarter century.
 Understanding Criminal Law is designed to be taught in conjunction with any casebook.
 The topics covered are those most often raised in criminal law casebooks, and coverage of these subjects is meant to complement professors' classroom discussions.
 The text focuses on the basic elements of, and defenses to, all crimes; provides in-depth coverage of such crimes as homicide, rape, and theft; and covers other important topics covered in the Criminal Law course, such as accomplice and inchoate liability.
 Understanding Criminal Law also covers theories of punishment, sources of the criminal law, and overarching principles such as legality and proportionality.
 The common law is emphasized with extensive comparisons to the Model Penal Code and modern statutes.
 This edition offers the most significant updating ever, including coverage of quickly-changing legal areas, such as sexual assault and self-defense law.
 Recent and ongoing revisions to the Model Penal Code are also covered.